-Students who are hoping to enroll in direct exchange courses in the fall semester are strongly advised to take FR 320 Intensive Grammar Review (4 credits) in the year prior to the start of the program.
+Students who are hoping to enroll in direct exchange courses are strongly advised to take FR 320 Intensive Grammar Review (4 credits) in the year prior to the start of the program.

 OUS International Programs uses an online application and data management system called Studio Abroad.
 To submit an application you must create a student account within this system.
 Once you have created this account, you may begin the application process.
 Early application is advised.